Transphobia in the United States: Second Trump administration

+In September 2025, the Trump administration called on the FBI to target transgender people.
+Vice president JD Vance claimed that transgender people present a "domestic terrorist threat", despite a lack of evidence to support the claim.
+The FBI has been directed by the Trump administration to label transgender people as "nihilistic violent extremists".
+The federal government also removed mentions of transgender people from official bulletins that monitored threats to the LGBTQ community ahead of Pride Month.

 Transphobia in US culture

 In 2001, the Daily News ran a column by John Leo which complained about transgender people, suggesting that they had a mental disorder.
 Leo argued against the idea that securing civil rights and gender-affirming care for transgender people was good for them.
 Instead he wanted them to get psychiatric treatment.
-Leo called the word, transphobia, "a new word of indignant accusation."
+Leo called the word transphobia "a new word of indignant accusation."

 In 2019, Ditch the Label published an analysis of 10 million online social media and forum posts from a time period starting around 2016.
 This analysis revealed a large amount of transphobic language and ideas being shared in the United States.
 Many of the transphobic ideas and commentary have been shared on Facebook, which left-leaning media watchdog Media Matters called "one of the biggest bad actors" in this area.
 The Daily Wire was also involved in spreading misinformation about transgender people online during this time, using transphobia to increase engagement with their website.

 The Westboro Baptist Church protested at Morehouse College in 2019 when the school allowed trans men to enroll for the first time.

 During the Conservative Political Action Conference (CPAC) held in 2021, Caitlyn Jenner found herself attacked by attendees who deadnamed her and called her names.

+Environmental group, Deep Green Resistance (DGR) has members with "a history of making disturbing transphobic statements."
+Groups working with DGR in 2022 to halt mining in Nevada, specifically at the Thacker Pass Lithium Mine, severed their ties with them due to the rampant transphobia in the group.

 Dave Chappelle's 2021 Netflix special, The Closer, contained jokes that some considered transphobic.
 Chappelle's live shows continue to receive protests from people who oppose the way he has talked about transgender people.
+Netflix employees asked the company to recognize that "transphobic content causes harm."
+The company's trans employee resource group sent demands to Netflix management and planned to organize a walkout in response to the continued support of Chappelle.
+A protest was held on October 20, 2021, in Los Angeles where employees of Netflix supporting trans rights held a rally that included Joey Soloway as a speaker.
+Chappelle fans also appeared at the protest, carrying their own signs supporting the comedian and his content.